mlbms19/VeridaBank/docs/index.md

 !!! info

-    This "Help Platform" is provided only as a <u>writing sample</u> and should not be relied upon in any way.
+    This "Help Center" is provided only as a <u>writing sample</u> and should not be relied upon in any way.
 All names, platform features, and phone numbers are fictional and do not represent any actual bank.

     *Tools: MkDocs (Material for MkDocs), Markdown, CSS, VS Code, GitHub, Photoshop (logo, screenshot mockups)*